Welcome to the new KidsHealth website! See what is new.

 A relapse

-A relapse is frightening, but it is important to know that a relapse does not always mean that your child will not be cured.
-It means there needs to be a new treatment approach.
-During treatment and for a long time after the end of treatment, the oncology team will monitor your child for any signs of a relapse.
+Relapse is the term used when, despite treatment, the cancer returns.
+During treatment and for a long time after the end of treatment, your child's cancer team will monitor your child for any signs of a relapse.

 Acknowledgements